Pelham bank employees save Helena man following stroke - Shelby County Reporter

 “He put his hand on my shoulder and told me not to stand up,” recalled Holston.
 “Mr. Wadsworth came out of his office and was with me also.
 They were very calm but quickly responded to the situation.”

-Police and paramedics arrived minutes later, and Holston was then transferred to Brookwood Medical Center where he said he received excellent care.
+Police and paramedics arrived minutes later, and Holston was then transferred to Brookwood Medical Center, where he said he received excellent care.
 Holston said if Taylor and Wadsworth had not acted the way they had, he would not be here.

-“Taking quick action is key in any medical situation,” said Taylor.
+“Taking quick action is key in any medical situation,” Taylor said.
 “I’m grateful that instinct and training took over, allowing Patrick and me to help Mr. Holston in a timely manner.
 We were focused on doing our best to make sure Mr. Holston had the best possible outcome, and I couldn’t be happier to know this was the case.”

 “We’re here to make a difference for our customers and our communities, and there’s no better example of all the ways our team does it than this,” Wadsworth said.
 “Knowing that the relationships we have with our customers and the priority we place on them led to a positive outcome for Mr. Holston is the best possible validation for why we do what we do.”

-Holston’s stroke was caused by a COVID-19 related blood clot on the brain, and while at the hospital he received a “clot busting drug.”
+Holston’s stroke was caused by a COVID-19-related blood clot on the brain, and while at the hospital he received a “clot busting drug.”
 Holston said his stroke resulted in slight facial paralysis on the left side of his face, but with proper rehabilitation it will resolve.

 “I have good strength in my arms and legs, paralysis did not affect them,” Holston said.
 “They gave me the clot buster, and saved me from more serious effects of the stroke.”